 I am the author or co-author of numerous publications and presentations and was elected a Fellow of the Acoustical Society of America in 1996 and a Fellow of the American Speech-Language-Hearing Association in 2012.
 My professional activities have included being an associate editor of the Journal of the Acoustical Society of America and a member of the Executive Board of CSDCAS.
 I have also served as a statistical consultant for several professional publishers and as an expert witness in forensic phonetics.

-On the personal side, I am now a grandfather (for the first time).
-Lyla was born on July 13th, 2017.
-I am re-learning what early child development is like at that age (our two sons are now over 30).
+On the personal side, I am now a grandfather of two lovely and wonderful granddaughters (Lyla and Zoe).
+I am re-learning what early child development is like at those early ages (our two sons are now over 35).
 I like to boat on Lake Erie (my wife and I have a 27-foot Sea Ray Sundancer) and to garden.